souldeux/thehunt/readme.txt

 Eventually, we hope to evolve apex Predators and apex Prey.
 Or find some kind of weird equilibrium.
 We'll see.

 To run: python thehunt.py and enter numbers at the prompts.
+Try altering some of the “magic number” values in the script, so that different stats buff/nerf each other to different degrees.
+It’s fun to see how populations evolve differently based on the details you tweak.